Living in Sai Ying Pun

 Food & drink in Sai Ying Pun

-Residents wondering where to eat in Sai Ying Pun will find that First Street, High Street, and Queens Road West are just some of the key destinations for international, local and fusion cuisines - residents and visitors are truly spoilt for choice when it comes to dining.
+Residents wondering where to eat in Sai Ying Pun will find that First Street, High Street, and Queens Road West are just some of the key destinations for international, local and fusion food - residents and visitors are truly spoilt for choice when it comes to dining.
 Foodies love Sai Ying Pun for its independent restaurants such as Brut and Lucale, both tucked away on Second & Third Street respectively.
-Head to High Street for a truly international selection of restaurants that all offer a typical relaxed SYP feel, opening onto the street for a perfect evening of socialising.
+Head to High Street for a truly international selection of restaurants that all offer a quintessential relaxed SYP feel, opening onto the street for a perfect evening of socialising.

 Shopping in Sai Ying Pun